cinvor19/msbank/README.md

 2. To explore and play with new technologies and approaches
 3. To start a solo project from scratch (in the past most of the time I worked on projects that were already configured and all base logic was taken care of), this is an opportunuty for me to prepare this logic by myself.

+## Current features
+* PIN screen (Accept PIN 1234)
+* Main screen with bottom navigation
+* Dashboard of accounts and transactions (fetch data from API and combining with fetch data in DB)
+* Payment screen (WIP)

 ## Technologies/approaches/ideas/features
 Bellow you can find quite an extensive list of features and ideas which I would like to try.
-Some of them are already prepared in the application, some of them are just ideas for a backlog.
+Some of them are already in the application, some of them are just ideas for a backlog.

 * Kotlin
 * MVVM